aspiazza/AJISAI/README.md

 # AJISAI Project README

+### The what:

+The AJISAI Project can be considered as a framework or a 'Machine Learning Workbench'.
+The project is a way for me to create complex machine/deep learning models to incorporate into web applications in an organized way.
+To achieve this, the folder structure segments the different components involved in machine learning training and testing like training, callbacks, data visualization, testing, and visualization.
+This folder structure also promotes elasticity of the model being built and allows for quick changes on the fly with minimal bugs/affects.
+The command and control folders are called Nucleus files, and they are the files that call other files when being run to train/test a model and output important information.

 ### Purpose:

-The purpose of this project was to create an end-to-end machine learning web application.
+The purpose of this project was to create an end-to-end machine learning web application in a professional and organized way.
 This was created to gain a deeper understanding of Python, Machine Learning, Web Scraping, Plotly Graphing, API Developing, Docker, Cloud Environments, HTML/CSS and production worthy code.
 I plan on using this project as a long-term medium that I continually update and use to complete other ML projects in the future.
 Because of this, I expect there to be many improvements to come in the following months/years and additions.
 These improvements would consist of organizing folder structure, cleaning code, adding new models, updating documentation, and automating tasks if need be.
 Below are some skills I utilized in this project:

 - Python Code
 - Web scraping and Data Extraction